pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration.hbs.md

     ```

 2. Configure Namespace Provisioner to use the accelerator sample that will help with the creation of
 all required resources for configuring `oci-store` as well as `buildpack-build` permissions.
+Update the `namespace_provisioner` section of your `tap-values.yaml` file to look like the following snippet and
+Namespace provisioner will create the required secrets and role bindings in your developer's namespace.

     ```console
     namespace_provisioner: